samsthomas/azure-3tier-project/terraform/modules/appService/README.md

 - Backend App Service is VNet-integrated using `virtual_network_subnet_id` so it can reach the SQL Private Endpoint.
 - Both apps pull their container images from ACR using managed identity.
 - Backend injects database connection string; frontend injects backend API URL.
+- Frontend API URL and backend CORS are built from the Front Door hostname.
 - Each app receives its own diagnostic settings.

 ## Inputs